SeewoodSMX/CommunicatorWebApp/README.md

-# CommunicatorWebApp
+# WebChat
-Desktop web communicator app, developed using ReactJS, MUI, NodeJS, Express and Sequelize.
+Desktop web chat app, developed using ReactJS, MUI, CryptoJS, NodeJS, Express and Sequelize.
 How it looks: https://youtu.be/pyQCLp0XGXY